DorianTheGrey/DU-DamageReport/README.md

 **Activate the script at the Programming Board, not through a detection zone or a switch.
 DU prevents HUDs to be drawn to players that haven't activated a script through either a Programming Board or a Control Seat.** (The script will work, you will just not be able to use the HUD-mode.)

+First you want to rightclick on your programming board -> advanced -> edit lua parameters.
+Here you can enter the name of your ship. **Do not remove the quotation marks.**

 The bottom row shows several modes you can switch the screen into:

 1. TIME - Will display the time on this screen as long as the script runs.